An Interview with John Marciari on curating, the Morgan, and the draftsmanship of Guercino

 John Marciari: Yes.
-That glimpse of an artist in the middle of the creative act part of what the Morgan is all about.
+That glimpse of an artist in the middle of the creative act, part of what the Morgan is all about.
 The drawings are akin to drafts of novels or symphonies with things crossed out.
 We also prize letters by writers and artists, and in fact have a couple in the Guercino exhibition.
 The idea of glimpsing the creative process, that's what unifies the Morgan collection and makes us different and distinct.

 Yona Benjamin: And maybe even more accessible?

 John Marciari: Maybe, but it's sort of a paradox.
 The drawings are less familiar to most visitors than are finished paintings, but they are perhaps more accessible.
-But they offer engagement with the human, with a real person trying to solve problems, rather than a finished work which just is.
+But they offer engagement with the human, with a real person trying to solve problems, rather than a finished work, which just is.
 There is a greater immediacy, perhaps because of ordinary materials like ink on paper.

 John Marciari: This started out just as a show to highlight one part of our rich holdings in the permanent collection.
 We could have just done a survey of Guercino—there has been so much said about him—but I wanted to say something new.
-And as we were going through the planning process, I began to think that some focus on his use of media, of ink and chalk and wash all working together, could became a common thread, one that had not initially foreseen.
-Although many of these are quick sketches, Guercino seems at times to be striving for the most subtle effects possible with the simple mediums of red chalk black chalk white chalk, brown wash.
-At times the brown wash is so diluted it is almost like dirty water, yet he is using it to give you the most subtle intonation of a muscle, or the idea that this is not a flat form but something which exists in space… The drawings became richer every time we looked at them.
+And as we were going through the planning process, I began to think that some focus on his use of media, of ink and chalk and wash all working together, could became a common thread, one that I had not initially foreseen.
+Although many of these are quick sketches, Guercino seems at times to be striving for the most subtle effects possible with the simple mediums of red chalk, black chalk, white chalk, brown wash.
+At times the brown wash is so diluted it is almost like dirty water, yet he is using it to give you the most subtle intonation of a muscle, or the idea that this is not a flat form but something that exists in space.
+The drawings became richer every time we looked at them.
 That was something I hadn’t realized about Guercino until I began working on the project.

 Yona Benjamin: How do you get that across?

 John Marciari: I try to focus on treating these pieces as works of art, though it is sometimes hard to get that across without describing it evocatively.
-It's a challenge not to get too carried away, but sometimes it takes beautiful writing to describe beautiful objects….
+It's a challenge not to get too carried away, but sometimes it takes beautiful writing to describe beautiful objects.
 And for a show this small, I like the idea that it’s one curator taking you through, so I write the labels assuming that visitors read them in order.
 Curators are trying to tell stories, whether consciously or subconsciously, but in this show, I tried to keep coming back to the matter of technique.

 Yona Benjamin: And this is a great opportunity to think about that.
 Because when you walk into the cube to see this show on Guercino’s drawings, you are already immersed in a discussion of process.

-John Marciari: I agree, and to the last point I love the cube because it is closed off, small, intimate.
+John Marciari: I agree, and to the last point, I love the cube because it is closed off, small, intimate.
 You are not rushing to see what is in the next room, to see as much as possible.
 I ask people what's your favorite work of art in the room, and what's the greatest work of art in the room.
 As I’ve said, that's the job of the curator, to tell stories and to get people to look more intently.
-Some people could walk in to this show, see a bunch of saints and Christs, and be turned off.
+Some people could walk into this show, see a bunch of saints and Christs, and be turned off.
 But the story I am telling with this show is not that, and I hope that the discussion of one person’s creative process is one with more universal appeal.

 John Marciari: If you are a museum curator, you need to ask what would be the most important piece for any museum to have, or in this case, which is the quintessential Guercino?
 With that question, I think you have to choose the double-sided Martyrdom of John and Paul, partially because it’s a two-fer!
-You get a picture of Guercino of someone who works and reworks his ideas.
+You get a picture of Guercino, of someone who works and reworks his ideas.
 It also has everything you want in a Guercino: it has the energy and movement, alternate positions in drafts, beautiful uses of wash to clarify form.
 Everything you want in a Guercino pen drawing, you have TWICE.

 Guercino: Virtuoso Draftsman is on display at the Morgan until February 2, 2020.
-Come and get a glimpse of the artist at work, and see a quintessential example of the unique art we display at The Morgan.
+Come and get a glimpse of the artist at work, and see a quintessential example of the unique art we display at the Morgan.

 Columbia University Class of 2020